-16. "People of the Philippines v.
+12. "People of the Philippines v.
 Rommel Manabat", Criminal Case No. 2024-158-79, Municipal Trial Court, Talavera, Nueva Ecija

-This case emanated from the OCP Case.
+The Company filed a case for Theft for overpayment of Six Hundred Thousand Pesos (Php600,000.00) to jackpot winner by Rommel Manabat.
 In the Information dated 2 December 2024 ("Information"), accused Manabat was charged with the crime of Theft under Art.
 308 of the RPC for willfully, unlawfully, and feloniously taking the amount of Six Hundred Thousand Pesos (PhP600,000.00) belonging to Big Time Gaming Corporation.